ahmeevang/Dannys-Diner-using-SQL/README.md

 GROUP BY s.product_id, product_name
 ORDER BY most_purchased DESC
 ```
+Answer:
+* The most purchased item on the menu is ramen (8 times)

 5. Which item was the most popular for each customer?
 ```sql